-Steam the asparagus in the preheated 400 degree F oven just until it's tender, 8 to 10 minutes.
+Steam the asparagus in the preheated 400°F oven just until it's tender, 8 to 10 minutes.

 Coat the bottom of a small to medium-sized skillet with the olive oil.
 Once it's very hot, add the asparagus peels.
 (They should sizzle when you add them -- if you don't hear the sizzle, wait until the oil is hotter.)

-Sauté the peels until the begin to turn golden brown, about 2 minutes.
+Sauté the peels until they begin to turn golden brown, about 2 minutes.
 Season with salt and pepper and set aside on a couple layers of paper towels to drain.

 Remove the asparagus from the oven and open the foil.
 Let it cool and serve as a side dish, garnished with the lemon zest.